 Explanation: As students build their capacities to develop and support their views, collaboration is key.
+Learning to argue requires arguing to learn.
 Students who engage in collaborative conversations strengthen their abilities to reason and express themselves (Reznitskaya et al. 2007, 449).
 Many teachers and students, however, have negative associations with the notion of argument.
-Teachers often value conflict-free zones in their classrooms (Newell et al. 2011, 276) and may worry that conflict will develop into undesirable competition or combativeness that we often see play out in the media (Johnson and Johnson 2009).
-Students may be afraid to disagree with their teachers and peers (Newell et al. 2011, 276).
-They may fear being perceived as disrespectful by the teacher or that others will not like them if they have differing views.
+Teachers often value conflict-free zones in their classrooms (Newell et al. 2011) and may worry that conflict will develop into undesirable competition or combativeness that we often see play out in the media (Johnson and Johnson 2009).
+Students may be afraid to disagree with their teachers and peers (Newell et al. 2011).
+They may fear being perceived as being disrespectful by the teacher or that others will not like them if they have differing views.
 They may feel safer going along with the majority or staying silent.